dev1virtuoso/Operating-System/README.md

 ## Getting Started

-To begin working with the MakeCode project, follow these steps:
+To begin working with the operating system project, follow these steps:

 1. Clone the repository to your local machine: